Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 orlevels

-- gridline_kwargs: dict, optional
+(see above).- gridline_kwargs: dict, optional (default: False)

 Optional keyword arguments for grid lines.
-By default,
+Use

 Plot function used to plot the maps.
 Must be a function of